 3) Serve the user

 We noticed that facility managers, who represent user organizations, were underserved.
 Designers and builders had little interest in serving the actual user of the premises once the construction project was over.
 Therefore we decided to create services for the user organization, including relocation planning, workplace consulting, and post-occupancy services.

 4) Develop concepts and projects

 If your traditional clients are not buying, why not become the client yourself?
-Finding suitable locations, developing a concept, and identifying companies to offer the concept to is a viable business model.
-It does not necessarily require up front investment.
+Finding suitable locations, developing a concept, and identifying companies to offer the concept is a viable business model.
+It does not necessarily require an upfront investment.

 5) Participate in competitions

-Some clients will organize design or design-and-build competitions during downturns.
+Some clients organize design or design-and-build competitions during downturns.
 They can become hugely popular, which lowers the possibility of winning.
 Our company took part in a competition and won.
-That had a positive financial effect, but also a huge impact on the staff’s morale.
+That had a positive financial effect, but also a massive impact on the staff’s morale.

 The best way to fight the downturn is to be proactive, rather than reactive.
 If you have to be reactive, act as quickly as possible, and don’t be afraid to go outside your comfort zone.
 Sometimes a crisis can open up new ways of doing business.